 So far, this question has been answered only in special cases.
 It is easily seen to be true for subgroups of Veech groups, which preserve a hyperbolic disk isometrically embedded in Teichmüller space [KL07].
-A more significant case is resolved by [DKL12] (generalizing [KLS09]) The geometry of purely loxodromic subgroups of right-angled Artin groups who answer affirmatively for subgroups of certain hyperbolic 3-manifold groups embedded in Mod(S).
+A more significant case is resolved by [DKL14] (generalizing [KLS09]) who answer Question 1.4 affirmatively for subgroups of certain hyperbolic 3-manifold groups embedded in Mod(S).

 Theorem 1.1 completes the affirmative answer for a third case, the family of mapping class subgroups studied by the second and third authors in [MT13].
 That paper considers what the authors call admissible embeddings of $A(\Gamma)$ in Mod(S), whose abundant existence is established in [CLM12].
-The central result of [MT13] is that, if $A(\Gamma) < \text{Mod}(S)$ is admissible, then finitely generated $H < A(\Gamma) < \text{Mod}(S)$ is convex cocompact if and only if it is purely pseudo-Anosov and quasiconvex in $A(\Gamma)$ using the standard word metric.
+The central result of [MT13] is that, if $A(\Gamma) < Mod(S)$ is admissible, then a finitely generated $H < A(\Gamma) < Mod(S)$ is convex cocompact if and only if it is purely pseudo-Anosov and quasiconvex in $A(\Gamma)$ using the standard word metric.
 Since for any embedding of $A(\Gamma)$ into Mod(S), pseudo-Anosov elements in the target are the images of loxodromic elements of $A(\Gamma)$, Theorem 1.1 renders the quasiconvex condition redundant: